 Static bird deterrents fail because birds learn they are predictable, harmless, and avoidable.
 Over time, familiarity replaces fear.
 Lasting control requires systems that stay active, responsive, and consistent across the entire structure.

 Symterra Pulse supports this by providing real-time insight into deterrent system performance.
 It identifies weak zones, voltage drops, and faults that turn active deterrents into static ones.
-With continuous visibility, facilities prevent adaptation and maintain effective bird avoidance instead of repeating the same failures.
+With continuous visibility, utility and signal tower operators prevent adaptation and maintain effective bird avoidance instead of repeating the same failures every season.